awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-bucket.md

     Description: Name of the sample Amazon S3 bucket with CORS enabled.
 ```

-### Manage the Lifecycle for Amazon S3 Objects<a name="w4ab1c21c10e1062c17b8"></a>
+### Manage the Lifecycle for Amazon S3 Objects<a name="w4ab1c21c10d180c13c15b8"></a>

 The following example template shows an S3 bucket with a lifecycle configuration rule\.
 The rule applies to all objects with the `glacier` key prefix\.
-The objects are transitioned to Amazon Glacier after one day, and deleted after one year\.
+The objects are transitioned to Glacier after one day, and deleted after one year\.

 #### JSON<a name="aws-resource-s3-bucket-example3.json"></a>